data-apis/dataframe-api/protocol/dataframe_protocol_summary.md

-# `__dataframe__` protocol - summary
+# The `__dataframe__` protocol

-_We've had a lot of discussion in a couple of GitHub issues and in meetings.
-This description attempts to summarize that, and extract the essential design requirements/principles and functionality it needs to support._
+This document aims to describe the scope of the dataframe interchange protocol, as well as its essential design requirements/principles and the functionality it needs to support.

 ## Purpose of `__dataframe__`